jwadolowski/cookbook-cq/README.md

 ## cq_osgi_config

-Provide an interface for CRUD operations in OSGi configs.
+Provides an interface for CRUD operations in OSGi configs.

 ### Actions